Amsterdam Sloughs Wildlife Area

 A change came when white settlers arrived during the late 1800s to farm the sandy land.
 While farming proved futile, it broke up the prairie and suppressed wildfires.
 Without fire, the original brush prairie grew into a jack pine and oak forest.
 In addition, wetlands were being drained at a rapid rate; by the early 1900s, nearly all the wetlands were drained.
 These major changes caused many native wildlife species to decline or completely disappear.

-The primary management objective at Amsterdam Sloughs is to restore portions of the original presettlement vegetation and the wildlife associated with it.
+The primary management objective at Amsterdam Sloughs is to restore portions of the original pre-settlement vegetation and the wildlife associated with it.
 This includes restoring drained wetlands and brush prairie which grew into a jack pine/oak forest.
-Management will also focus on maintaining a diversity of forested areas to improve habitat for forest wildlife.
+Management is focused on maintaining a diversity of forested areas to improve habitat for forest wildlife.
 This mix of habitat types provides habitat for a wide variety of species.

 Development of Amsterdam Sloughs began in 1968 when a dike was constructed to create the 500-acre Black Brook Flowage.
 Since then, several smaller flowages have been constructed.
 A total of 75 potholes, averaging one-tenth of an acre in size, were dug to function as breeding ponds for waterfowl.
-Several miles of firebreaks were constructed to facilitate prescribed burning which will be used to restore and maintain the native brush prairie.
 Several old farm fields were planted with native prairie grasses to provide nesting cover for waterfowl.

 The development of Amsterdam Sloughs is just beginning.
 Plans include the construction of 13 small flowages totaling approximately 370 acres and 100 potholes.
 Additional firebreaks are also slated for construction.
 To facilitate public use and improve access, 11 parking lots, five boat landings and several miles of hiking and cross-country ski trails are planned.
 A waterfowl closed area is planned for the southeast corner of the property.